Joseph Hyacinthe François de Paule de Rigaud, Comte de Vaudreuil: Versailles

 Capitalising on Gabrielle's indifference to what she saw as the vulgar matter of intriguing, Vaudreuil insinuated his way into her inner circle.
-He quickly became head of a notorious coterie of courtiers, sycophants, and relations of the Polignacs who surrounded the queen.
+He quickly became head of a notorious côterie of courtiers, sycophants, and relations of the Polignacs who surrounded the Queen.
 This coterie soon turned into a cabal which constantly sought positions, favours, and pensions for themselves and their ambitious relatives.
 Vaudreuil made his mistake in assuming that Queen Marie-Antoinette's close friendship with Gabrielle would automatically make her amenable to his ambitious demands.
 However, the Queen despised the Count and she complained of him to several of her ladies-in-waiting, including Madame Campan, who recalled the Queen's fury when Vaudreuil broke one of her ivory billiard cues in a fit of temper at losing a game.
 Thus Vaudreuil never obtained a position at Court higher than that of royal falconer; a post which earned him 30,000 livres a year.
 This was not enough to satisfy the ambitious Count who dreamed of becoming minister of the king's household.
 The Abbé de Vermond, the Queen's confessor and spiritual adviser, shrewdly advised her not to appoint him; thereby Vermond incurred the hatred of the entire Polignac clan, with the curious exception of Gabrielle, who remained silent on the matter.

 On 14 May 1780, Gabrielle gave birth to a son, Jules de Polignac whom everyone at Court whispered had been fathered by Vaudreuil and not her husband.
 King Louis XVI and the Queen did not believe the child was Vaudreuil's and the King took the unprecedented step of publicly visiting the new baby in a vain attempt to quash the rumours.